SathShen/PerA/Readme.md

 # PerA

 ## Introduction
-This repository implements PerA pre-training, fine-tuning, distillation, among others.
-The architecture of PerA is shown below:
+This repository implements PerA pre-training.
+Please refer to our paper: [A Contrastive Learning Foundation Model Based on Perfectly Aligned Sample Pairs for Remote Sensing Images](https://arxiv.org/abs/2505.19447) The architecture of PerA is shown below:
 ![image](./Utils/PerA_arch.png)

 ## 1. Clone the repository